yunfanlong/yunfanlong/_pages/misc.md

 <center><iframe width="560" height="315" src="https://drive.google.com/file/d/1Vguu5bmrp7AQxxrX-nQrOO8CwFWdg4xD/preview" title="CatLearning" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>

 There are four memes about her below.
-Hover your mouse over them to see.
+Hover your mouse over them (or click on them if you are on your phone) to see.
 Feel free to follow [her Instagram](https://www.instagram.com/emo_caviar/) for more!

 <!-- <style>